-You can still study with us without the need to undertake a full Masters degree or Graduate Diploma to improve your skills in public health.
-At the Sydney School of Public Health we offer short courses in selected areas of study.
+You can study with the Sydney School of Public Health without the need to undertake a full Masters degree or Graduate Diploma to improve your skills in public health.
+The School offers courses in selected areas of study.
 These can:

 - increase your chances of promotion within your current workplace